Ensembl/ensembl-website-help-and-docs/docs/ensembl-help/getting-started/selecting-a-species.md

 ---
 slug: selecting-a-species
-title: Select a species or assembly
-description: In order to start using Ensembl website, you first need to select a species.
+parent: species-selector
+tags:
+  - species selector
 status: draft
 ---

-# Selecting a species or assembly
+# Selecting a species

-In order to start using Ensembl website, you first need to select a species or assembly.
-There are two main ways to do this:
+In order to start using Ensembl Genome Browser and Entity Viewer, you first need to select a species and genome assembly.
+There are two main ways to select a species:

-- Click on one of the icons representing our 42 most popular species
+-   Click on the icons representing our 42 most popular species and click the green 'Add' button.
-- Type into the search box
+-   Type the name of a species or genome assembly into the search box and select from the auto-complete options in the drop-down menu.
+If there is more than one genome assembly available for your species of interest, a drop-down menu will appear allowing you to select your genome assembly of interest.
+Click the green 'Add' button to add the selected species and genome assembly.

+When a species has been selected the species and assembly name will appear at the top of the page.

-You can add as many species as you like.
-Click on the blue button displaying the name of the species to find out more about this assembly and its annotation.
+You can add as many species as you like, and toggle between them when in the Genome Browser or Entity Viewer.